 As stated above, the team grows as players develop.
-For us coaches our focus should be on developing confident, creative, technically sound players at all ages.
-To do that we need all players to get significant amount of time on the ball, getting 1000s of touches on the ball, and focusing on 1v1s, 2v1s, 2v2s, 3v2s, 3v3s, and 4v4 is extremely important to this development.
-All the principals of play can be taught in these scenarios.
+As coaches, our focus should be on developing confident, creative, technically sound players at all ages.
+To do that we need all players to get significant amount of time on the ball and our training should focus on 1v1s, 2v1s, 2v2s, 3v2s, 3v3s, and 4v4.
+The importance of focusing on individual player development and repeated exposure to the above stated scenarios cannot be understated.
+As a coach,

-Winning is not a top priority, that is an end result of proper training, work ethic, and keeping the long term development of our players in mind.
+Winning is not the goal.
+Winning is an end result of proper training, work ethic, and keeping the long term development of our players in mind.
 We are a process orientated club and want our coaches and families to understand and support that.
+If you have any questions, please feel free to reach out and as always, thanks for all that you do!